 Cardboard Fish or Owl Project

 This art project was a huge success with my Kinder students.
 If you have some extra corrugated cardboard and a few bored kids, try creating these abstract fish and owls.
 I won’t lie.
-It took a while to cut out 65 fish and owl shapes plus the notches and mouth openings, but my Kinder students loved creating this cute project.
-Very hands-on, creative and fun.
+It took a while to cut out 65 fish shapes plus the notches and mouth openings, but my Kinder students loved creating this cute project.

 Making the fish

-To start, we followed the same instructions for making the cardboard fish but this time we added a bright pink or turquoise background.
+To start, we added a bright pink or turquoise background.
 I happen to have a boxful of paper towel rolls, so I cut them into segments and gave a tray of white paint and the roll segments to each table.
 Children stamped bubbles all over their background paper, keeping in mind that their fish will occupy most of the center.
 Paper scraps were brought out and the children had a great time cutting fins, scales, eyes and teeth for their fish.